Chemical Engineering, PhD

 Qualifying for Doctoral Candidacy

 A minimum of 24 semester hours (SH) of academic course work, not including any independent study credits, beyond the bachelor's degree is required.
 The 24 SH must include at least 16 SH of academic course work (exclusive of thesis or dissertation) taken at Northeastern University.
-All four of the core courses (see table below) must be included in the student’s academic graduate course work.
+All four of the core courses (see table under Program Requirements) must be included in the student’s academic graduate course work.

-Students will be advised on their courses for the first semester by the associate chair of the chemical engineering department.
-After the first semester, students will work with their advisor to determine appropriate courses and course schedule to meet their educational needs and aspirations.
+Students will be advised on their courses for the first semester by the associate chair for graduate studies.
+After the first semester, students will work with their dissertation advisor to determine appropriate courses and course schedule to meet their educational needs and aspirations.
 Upon consultation with the dissertation advisor, a student may take up to 44 SH of course credit without additional financial penalty.
-Students and advisors should keep in mind that the requirements for doctoral candidacy include all four core courses and the proposal defense and that the university residency requirement requires two semesters of academic studies after becoming a doctoral candidate.
+Students and dissertation advisors should keep in mind that the university residency requirement requires two semesters of academic studies after becoming a doctoral candidate.

-There is no foreign language requirement for the Doctor of Philosophy degree.
+There is no foreign language requirement for the PhD degree.
 However, each candidate must be proficient in technical writing and oral presentation in the English language.
 The graduate committee may require additional course work to improve language proficiency, if necessary.

 A student satisfies the residence requirement by completing one academic year of full-time graduate studies during two consecutive academic semesters after qualifying for doctoral candidacy.
 Additional required course work (exclusive of seminars) may be completed during this period.
 Students are required to be continually enrolled while pursuing the completion of the dissertation.

 After a student establishes doctoral candidacy, he or she must complete a dissertation that embodies the results of extended original research and includes material suitable for publication.
 The student is responsible for proposing a dissertation committee to be approved by the dissertation advisor at least one month prior to the dissertation defense.
 The committee must have a minimum of three members, in addition to the primary advisor.
-The primary dissertation advisor must be a faculty member in the Department of Chemical Engineering.
-Additionally, one of these committee members must be external to the Department of Chemical Engineering.
+The primary dissertation advisor and at least one other committee member must be faculty members in the Department of Chemical Engineering.
+Additionally, one of the committee members must be external to the Department of Chemical Engineering.
 Committee membership is not limited to faculty at Northeastern University, nor to engineering faculty.
 The student is encouraged to consider experts in the dissertation topic and to work with the dissertation advisor to create a meaningful and helpful committee.
 The dissertation committee will approve the dissertation in its final form.
-Required dissertation format is the same as for the MS thesis, and the graduate school requirements and electronic submittal instructions can be found on the College of Engineering's web page.
+The graduate school requirements for dissertation formatting and electronic submittal instructions can be found on the College of Engineering's webpage.
 Students are responsible for contacting the Graduate School of Engineering for any updates to dissertation requirements and appropriate deadlines.

 Dissertation Defense and Final Oral Examination